zakaria94/documentation/content/applications/sales/sales/amazon_connector/features.rst

 =========================
-Amazon Connector Features
+Amazon Connector features
 =========================

-The **Amazon Connector** synchronizes the orders between Amazon and your Odoo database, which reduces considerably the amount of time spent on your Amazon Seller Central dashboard, making your daily routine a lot easier.
+The *Amazon Connector* synchronizes orders between Amazon and Odoo, which considerably reduces the amount of time spent on the Amazon Seller Central dashboard.

-Supported Features
+Supported features
 ==================

-The connector is able to:
+The *Amazon Connector* is able to:

-- Synchronize (Amazon to Odoo) all confirmed orders (both FBA and FBM) and their order items which
+- Synchronize (Amazon to Odoo) all confirmed orders (both FBA and FBM), and their order items, which
   include:

-  - the product’s name, description and quantity
+  - product name, description, and quantity
-  - the shipping costs for the product
+  - shipping costs for the product
-  - the gift wrapping charges
+  - gift wrapping charges

-- Create on Odoo any missing partner related to an order (contact types supported: contact and delivery).
+- Create any missing partner related to an order in Odoo (contact types supported: contact and delivery).

-- Notify Amazon of a shipping confirmed on Odoo (FBM) in order to get paid.
+- Notify Amazon of confirmed shipping in Odoo (FBM) to get paid.

 - Support multiple seller accounts.

 - Support multiple marketplaces per seller account.

 +----------------------+----------------------------+-------------------------------------+